What Is the Oura Activity Score?

 - Move Every Hour: “Have I been able to avoid long periods of inactivity today?”

-While other contributors cover your activity amount and help you answer “Have my activity patterns been healthy and balanced over the past week?”
+Other contributors cover your activity amount and help you answer: “Have my activity patterns been healthy and balanced over the past week?”

 - Meet Daily Goals: “In the past week, how many days have I been able to stay active enough to reach my daily activity target?”

 - Training Frequency: “In the past week, how often have I been able to exercise?”